TechAngelX/SML-Interpreter/README.md

 ## Project Overview
 SML is a command-line interface tool that implements a low-level Machine Language compiler and interpreter.
 Developed as part of an assessment for the Software Design and Programming module as part of my MSc Computer Science degree, the system mimics the architecture of the Java Virtual Machine (JVM).
 It utilises a stack-based execution model to parse and run custom assembly-like instructions.

 Not finished yet and still a work-in-progress, the purpose of this project was to learn advanced Java concepts, specifically Dependency Injection with Spring, the Reflection API, and architectural design patterns in a practical context.
+The project also includes a comprehensive test suite, showcasing strong utilisation of the JUnit testing framework.

 The primary engineering challenge was to design the system for **open-ended extensibility** using advanced Java features like Reflection and Dependency Injection.